vectordotdev/vector/website/guides/integrate/sources/stdin/aws_kinesis_firehose.md

 [ultra-fast][urls.vector_performance] utility for building observability pipelines.
 It's written in [Rust][urls.rust], making it memory safe and reliable.
-We'll be deploying Vector as a [sidecar][docs.strategies.sidecar].
+We'll be deploying Vector as a [sidecar][docs.strategies#sidecar].

-The [sidecar deployment strategy][docs.strategies.sidecar] is designed to collect data from a _single_ service.
-Vector has a tight 1 to 1 coupling with the service.
+The [sidecar deployment strategy][docs.strategies#sidecar] is designed to collect data from a _single_ service.
+Vector has a tight 1 to 1 coupling with each service.
 Typically data is collected by tailing local files via Vector's [`file` source][docs.sources.file], but can be collected through any of Vector's [sources][docs.sources].
 The following diagram demonstrates how it works.

-<ServiceDiagram
+<SidecarDiagram
   platformName={null}
   sourceName={"stdin"}
   sinkName={"aws_kinesis_firehose"} />